zabbix-tools/g2z/README.md

 ```

-Create an `init()` function to register your functions as agent item keys:
+Create an `init()` function to register your functions as agent item keys.
+The
+`init()` function is executed by the Go runtime when your module is loaded into
+Zabbix via `dlopen()`.
+You should not execute any other calls in this function,
+other than registering your items and init/uninit handlers.

 ```go
 func init() {